microsoft/oss-ssc-framework/specification/framework.md

 The guidance provided in this paper is targeted toward organizations that do software development, that take a dependency on open source software, and that seek to improve the security of their software supply chain.

-# About the Microsoft OSS SSC Framework
+# About the OSS SSC Framework

 The OSS SSC Framework is a security assurance and risk reduction process that is focused on securing how developers consume open source software.
 As a Microsoft-wide initiative since 2019, the OSS SSC Framework provides security guidance and tools throughout the developer inner-loop and outer-loop processes that have played a critical role in defending and preventing supply chain attacks through consumption of open source software across Microsoft.
 Using a threat-based risk-reduction approach, the goals of the OSS SSC Framework are to: